Travis County Parks

-ALERT: Saturday, May 28, 2016 - Beach Road Closed to Vehicles - The road to the beach will be closed to vehicles until mid-September.
+Road to Beach Closed to Vehicles: The road to the beach will be closed to vehicles until mid-September.
 This is necessary to provide safe access to the river for the large number of pedestrians that use the road.
-The road will open again to vehicles at the end of the summer season.
+The road will open again to vehicles at the end of the busy summer season.

 WHAT TO KNOW BEFORE YOU COME

 1. Activities at Reimers Ranch Park include rock climbing, mountain biking, swimming, fishing, hiking, and equestrian trail riding.

 2. The park is open from 7 am to twilight.
 We do NOT allow camping.

 3. Fees are $10 per vehicle.
 Vehicles with a Senior Citizen ( 62 years) or a Disabled Vet (60%) are not charged.

 4. We accept cash and local checks.
 We do NOT accept credit cards.